-Providing for Incapacity – Estate Planning
+Providing for Incapacity

 If you become incapacitated, you may not be able to manage your own financial affairs.
 Many are under the mistaken belief that one’s spouse or adult children can automatically take over for them if they become incapacitated.
 The truth is that in order for others to be able to manage your finances, they must petition a court to declare you legally incompetent.
 This process can be lengthy, costly, and stressful.
 Even if the court appoints the person you would have chosen, the individual may have to come back to the court every year and show how he or she is spending and investing each and every penny.

 In addition to planning for the financial aspect of your affairs during incapacity, it’s critical that you establish a plan for your medical care.
 The law allows you to appoint someone you trust – for example, a family member or close friend to make decisions on your behalf about medical treatment options if you lose the ability to decide for yourself.
 You can do this by using a durable power of attorney for health care where you designate the person to make such decisions on your behalf.
-In addition to a power of attorney for health care, you should also have a living will which informs others of your preferred medical treatments such as the use of extraordinary measures should you become permanently unconscious or terminally ill.

 Estate Litigation